Arrhythmogenic Right Ventricular Cardiomyopathy / Dysplasia (ARVC, ARVD)

 - PVCs and ventricular tachycardia can be provoked by physical any adrenergic stimulation, e.g physical activity.

-Echocardiography at ARVC
+Echocardiography in ARVC

 Echocardiography shows global right ventricular dilation.
 The left ventricle and the septum are generally spared.
 Regional wall-motion abnormalities–i.e hypokinesia, dyskinesia and kinesia–may also be seen.
 With pronounced fibrofatty replacement, ventricular aneurysm develops.